NannyML/nannyml/docs/quick.rst

 Walkthrough the quickstart
 --------------------------

-Let's start with loading synthetic dataset included in the library:
+Let's start with loading the synthetic dataset included in the library:

 .. code-block:: python